mgualdron/fcount/README.md

     More than one FILE can be specified.

-      -d, --delimiter=DELIM  the delimiting character for the input FILE(s) -H, --header           print a header line with the output counts -q, --quiet            do not output counts, but return 2 if multiple field counts are detected
+      -d, --delimiter=DELIM  the delimiting character for the input FILE(s) (the default is a TAB)
+      -H, --header           print a header line with the output counts -l, --line-count       print the record-count only (like wc -l) -q, --quiet            do not output counts, but return 2 if multiple field counts are detected
-                             i.e. the file is inconsistent.
+                             (i.e. the file is inconsistent)
-          --csv              parse CSV files
+      -C, --csv              parse CSV files
       -Q, --csv-quote        CSV quoting character (ignored unless --csv)